Armillaria ostoyae: Description

 This fungus, like most parasitic fungi, reproduces sexually.
 The fungi begin life as spores, released into the environment by a mature mushroom.
 There are two mating types for spores (not male and female but similar in effect).
 Spores can be dispersed by environmental factors such as wind, or they can be redeposited by an animal.
 Once the spores are in a resting state, the single spore must come in contact with a spore of a complementary mating type and of the same species.
 If the single spore isolates are from different species, the colonies will not fuse together and they will remain separate.
 When two isolates of the same species but different mating types fuse together, they soon form coalesced colonies which become dark brown and flat.
 With this particular fungus it will produce mycelial cords – the shoestrings – also known as rhizomorphs.
 These rhizomorphs allow the fungus to obtain nutrients over distances.
 These are also the main factors to its pathogenicity.

 As the fruiting body continues to grow and obtain nutrients, it forms into a mature mushroom.
 Armillaria ostoyae in particular grows wide and thin gills, radiating decurrently from the stem.
 The gills leave a white spore print.
 Once spore formation is complete, the mature mushroom is able to spread its spores to start a new generation.
 The stem retains a well-developed ring.

 Like several other Armillaria, the mycelium of A. ostoyae can display bioluminescence, resulting in foxfire.

 Genetics and mass

-Using genotyping and clonal analysis, scientists determined that a 2,500-year old specimen of Armillaria ostoyae in northern Michigan, United States originated from spores of a parent fungus in Ontario, Canada, then grew over millennia into the 21st century to a mass of 440 tons (4 x 10^{5} kg), making it the equivalent in weight of 3 blue whales.
+Using genotyping and clonal analysis, scientists determined that a 2,500-year old specimen of Armillaria ostoyae in northern Michigan, United States originated from spores of a parent fungus in Ontario, Canada, then grew over millennia into the 21st century to a mass of 440 tons (4 × 10^{5} kg), making it the equivalent in weight of 3 blue whales.
 By comparison of acreage, the Michigan A. ostoyae covers only 38% of the estimated land area of the Oregon "humongous fungus" at 3.5 sqmi, (2240 acre which may weigh as much as 35,000 tons.
 It is currently the world's largest single living organism.
 The species possibly covers more total geographical area than any other single living organism.